Views Navigation

 The National Civil War Museum 1 Lincoln Circle at Reservoir Park, Harrisburg, PA, United States

-Civil War Dance Classes - Free Sunday ~ January 21, February 25, March 10, 2024, 2:00 pm to 4:00 pm.
+Civil War Dance Classes - Free Sunday ~ January 12, February 23, March 23, 2025, 2:00 pm to 4:00 pm.
 Get ready for the Civil War Preservation Ball, in March 2023.
 This is great family fun!
 Attend one or all of the classes and learn the popular formation dances of the 1860s.
-Partners are encouraged but not required and wear modern, comfortable, clothing since this is a physical workout.
+Partners are encouraged but not required to wear modern, comfortable, clothing since this is a physical workout.
 Register here: contact@civilwardance.org Please include the dates you plan to attend and the names of the attendees.
 Enrollees will be sent a Civil War Dance Manual.
 Conducted by the Victorian Dance Ensemble, the performing troupe of the Civil War Dance Foundation: * 2011 Civil War Trust’s Reenactment Unit of the Year * 2016 President’s Volunteer Service Gold Award Regular museum admission applies for entrance to the museum galleries.
 Images courtesy of VDE and the Barefoot Historian

 The National Civil War Museum 1 Lincoln Circle at Reservoir Park, Harrisburg, PA, United States